PRASANTH-MJ/PRASANTH-MJ/README.md

 ## 🌱 What I'm Learning
 - Advanced topics in **Full-Stack Development**
-- Deepening expertise in **Cloud Data Engineering** with Snowflake, PySpark, and Hadoop
+- Deepening expertise in **Cloud Data Engineering** with Snowflake, PySpark, and GCP

 ---